 The indian GSLV (Geostationary Launch Vehicle) series are launch vehicles in the 2500 kg to GTO class, which feature a unusual combination of different kind of stages.
 The first stage consists of a large solid rocket, derived from the PSLV first stage.
 It is augmented by four liquid fueled strap-on boosters, which have a longer burn time than stage 1.
 Each booster is powered by a Vikas engine and remains connected with stage 1 during the flight.
 The second stage is a liquid fueled stage featuring storable propellants.
-It is the sam as used in the PSLV and is also powered with a Vikas engine.
+It is the same as used in the PSLV and is also powered with a Vikas engine.
 The cryogenic stage 3 for the Mk.1 version is powered by the russian KVD-1M engine, which was originally developed for a cryogenic version of the Proton launch vehicle.
-It will be replaced by the Mk.2 version, which features the indian built CS engine.
+It was replaced by the Mk.2 version, which features the indian built CE7.5 engine.
 The D2 flight introduced some changes developed for the GSLV Mk.2 version like the S-139 stage 1 and the high pressure Vikas engines on the strap-ons.

 |Version||Strap-On||Stage 1||Stage 2||Stage 3|